Can I Return A Motorcycle After I Purchase It?

 Whatever situation you may be in, it’s not uncommon to want to return a motorcycle a little while after you bought it.
 Unfortunately, there are very few cases that will enable you to do so.

-Each state in the U.S. has their specific laws about returning a vehicle but their rules are generally the same.
+Each state in the U.S. has their specific laws about returning a vehicle, but their rules are generally the same.
 Simply regretting your purchase does not mean you can return it like you bought it from Walmart.
 You have to remember that throughout the purchase, you signed a paper stating you are the new owner of the motorcycle and now hold responsibility for it.

 This especially holds true if you bought a brand new motorcycle from a dealership.
 Once you sign a contract and drive it off the parking lot, that motorcycle has already experienced about a 5% depreciation just in those few hours because it now has a record (click here to learn more about motorcycle depreciation).
-You can’t simply return the motorcycle and expect all your money back.
+You can’t simply return the motorcycle and expect to receive all of your money back.

 There is really only one exception to this situation and that’s if the motorcycle falls under the “Lemon Law.”
 The Lemon Law is a rule governed in most states that protects consumers from buying new vehicles that are unsafe when promised otherwise.
 You usually have to have a warranty from the dealership for you to benefit from this law.

-If you were to buy a brand new motorcycle from a dealership with a warranty and there is some major mechanical issue with the bike the risks your safety, the dealership has to make some attempts at fixing it at no cost to you.
+If you were to buy a brand new motorcycle from a dealership with a warranty and there is some major mechanical issue with the bike that risks your safety, the dealership has to make some attempts at fixing it at no cost to you.
 If, after several attempts, the major issue is not resolved by the dealership, they are obligated by law to either replace your motorcycle or refund you the entire price.

 Returning A Motorcycle To A Private Seller